BurlingtonCodeAcademy/webdev-prework/hello_javascript.md

 In this first lesson we will keep the concepts fairly high level and cover what programming is all about, why JavaScript is important in the modern technology landscape, and how to write your first lines of code.

-## Overview

-- What is Programming?
-   - What do we mean when we say 'Programming'?
-   - What are 'programming languages'?
-   - How are programming languages different then spoken languages?
-- Why JavaScript?
-   - why are you learning JavaScript instead of Python, Ruby, C++, etc
-   - How the demand in JavaScript jobs is accelerating
-   - How a Browser is becoming a universal deployment target
-- Opening the Web Browser Developer Tools
-   - Opening the Browser Inspector using the menu bars
-   - Opening the Browser Inspector using the keyboard shortcuts
-   - Opening the Browser Inspector using the mouse right-click
-- How to Run JavaScript
-   - Navigating to the JavaScript console
-   - Running some simple math
-- The Syntax of Hello World
-   - Words, period, parenthesis, quotes, and semicolon

-## What is Programming?

 ### What do we mean when we say Programming?